cloak-dev/docs/index.md

 <details>
 <summary> Why isn't cloak available on the mobile platform? </summary>

 Cloak requires hooking into various functionalities of the chat application, which is not possible on mobile where each application runs in it's own isolated environment.
-So, atleast for now, Cloak is available purely on the web
+So, atleast for now, Cloak is available purely on the web.

 </details>